Eghamarian/sociotherapy/_short/06_borders.md

 It feels to him like Game of Thrones, where the dead are climbing up the wall at Winterfell. <br>
 But he somehow knows that was a fantasy; we all hope. <br>
 Bored and mind-tripping at Hollywood, he thinks to himself, and thanks his president for the wall. <br>
-Although some manage to cross, the wall does a good job of keeping away the men, the air, polution, bacteria, viruses, hatred, similarities and hope. <br>
+Although some manage to cross, the wall does a good job of keeping away the men, the air, pollution, bacteria, viruses, hatred, similarities and hope. <br>
 He thanks his president in his mind, kisses the cross around his neck, fills with pride, <br> and shouts, <br> and shouts, <br> and...

 </div>